arichadda/lexical_analysis_and_clustering/README.md

 ```

-The clustering analysis analyses the similarty of Shakespeare playes to create a dendogram as seen below.
+The clustering analysis analyzes the similarty of Shakespeare playes to create a dendogram as seen below.

 ![img](./dendo.png)